ShareKM/KMAP-C/mex/README.md

-# OpenKMAP-C MEX Files for MATLAB
+# KMAP-C MEX Files for MATLAB

 This folder contains MEX files, along with their source code, that allow for running the KMAP-C library in MATLAB.
 These files enable fitting and generating time activity curves for kinetic models using the Levenberg-Marquardt algorithm and other advanced optimization methods.
 Precompiled MEX binaries are also included and can be used directly in MATLAB without recompilation, provided they are compatible with your system architecture.